Acropora dendrum: Distribution

 Acropora dendrum is found over a large area but is not common; the East China Sea, the Indian Ocean, the Indo-Pacific, Southeast Asia, Australia, Japan, Vanuatu, Samoa, and Tonga.
 It is found at temperatures of around 22.22 C, at a silicate concentration of 2.74 micromoles per litre, a nitrate concentration of 0.35 micromoles per litre, and at a salinity of 35.51 PSU.
 The species threatened by the global reduction of coral reefs, the increase of temperature causing bleaching, disease, coral harvesting, climate change, fishing, human development, pollution, and being prey to starfish Acanthaster planci.
 It is sometimes found in Marine Protected Areas.
-It is listed as a vulnerable species on the IUCN Red List as the population is decreasing, and is listed under Appendix II of CITES.
+It is listed as an endangered species on the IUCN Red List as the population is decreasing, and is listed under Appendix II of CITES.

 Taxonomy

 It was first described by P.W.
 Bassett-Smith in 1890 in the South China Sea as Acropora dendrum.